How To Fill Packaging Pouches Manually By Hand

 What To Do If You Don’t Have a Hand Sealer

 If you don’t have a hand sealer, you can use an iron, but you must be careful.
 Wrap the mouth of the pouch with baking paper or brown paper and press gently with the warm iron for a few seconds.
 Make sure the iron is not too hot.
-Check for leakage.
+Then check for leakage.
 This is just a temporary method, but it works.

 Filling packaging pouches manually by hand is a skill every small business owner can learn.
 It doesn’t require big machines or expensive tools.
 Just a clean space, your product, a few simple tools, and careful hands.
 When you do it properly, your product looks neat, customers are happy, and your business grows.